Louis-7/split-fiction/README.md

 # Split Fiction

 Split Fiction is a dynamic rotating split-screen web application.
 It creates an interactive visual effect where the screen is divided into two sections, and the split dynamically adjusts based on user interaction.
+[Try it!](https://louis-7.github.io/split-fiction/)

 ## Features